-Regardless if you are married or not, money is often tied up with all kinds of emotional importance, and it can carry the weight of its association with everything from freedom, to security, to autonomy, to power and status.
-The more you talk about it, and the more honest you are with yourselves and each other about what you bring to the table in terms of your money attitudes and how differences can be resolved, the better foundation you build in your marriage.
+Regardless if you are married or not, money is often tied up with all kinds of emotional importance.
+It can carry the weight of its association with everything from freedom, to security, to autonomy, to power and status.
+The more you have conversations and the more honest you are with yourselves and each other, the better foundation you build in your marriage.

 We Are Family

 This one is huge and should be taken seriously.
-Before you get married, you need to talk about whether you want to have children, and, if so, how many and how you will raise them.
-For instance, how long do you want to wait before having kids and what will be your parenting style?
+Before you get married, you need to have conersations about whether you want to have children.
+If you both do want kids, how many and how you will raise them.
+For instance, what will be your parenting style?

 Minding the Home Front

 So much goes into keeping a household running smoothly.
 There’s never-ending laundry and dishes to do, toilets to scrub, bills to pay, meals to cook, and groceries to buy.
 It’s a good idea, therefore, to talk about who will be doing what after you get married.
 For example; how do bill-paying responsibilities work, what’s the division of household chores, and what are your standards of cleanliness?

 Everyone’s life is easier if you happen to love your in-laws (and vice versa).
 But no matter how you feel about your respective families, you will need to decide how you will incorporate them into your lives.
 How much time do you expect to spend with them once you’re married?
 What amount of time do you expect your spouse to spend with them?
 Also, how do you plan to give both sets of families fair time during the major holidays?